Abishek-2425/flyn/README.md

 * Linux (bash, sh)
 * macOS (zsh, bash)

-Gensh ensures commands are OS-specific and safe to run.
+qwe ensures commands are OS-specific and safe to run.

 ---